 In the case of Rieslings we will be using the rating system established by The International Riesling Foundation's Riesling Taste Profile based on an interplay of sugar, acid, and pH.
 For more information visit http://drinkriesling.com/tasteprofile/thescale.

 Please be as accurate as possible with your residual sugar information; wines with no RS information will be considered dry and judged accordingly.
 Any wine that is considered by the panel of judges to be significantly different than its stated RS may be marked down or disqualified.
 Late Harvest and Ice Wines should be entered in their own varietal or proprietary class, and specifically identified as "Late Harvest" or "Ice Wine".

 "Frozen Off the Vine" wines are permitted, but not classified as ice wine.

 The information on each entry form is used to flight all competition entries.
-If a wine is entered as a generic or blend, please include the identity of the dominant grape(s) or fruit(s).
+If a wine is entered as a generic or blend, please include the identity of the all the grapes or fruits.

 All wines entered must be available for sale to the public.
 No "experimental" lots will be eligible.
 The price information requested is for suggested retail value in the United States.
 All prices must be listed in US Dollars.
 All wines should be priced according to the size bottle entered (375ml or 750ml).